nathanmarz/storm/docs/documentation/Pacemaker.md

 ```

 Any node with these settings configured will be able to read from Pacemaker.
-Worker nodes need not have these configs set, and may keep `pacemaker.auth.method: NONE` set, since they do not need to read from Pacemaker daemon.
+Worker nodes need not have these configs set, and may keep `pacemaker.auth.method: NONE` set, since they do not need to read from the Pacemaker daemon.

 #### Kerberos
 To configure Kerberos authentication, set `pacemaker.auth.method: KERBEROS` in the cluster config on the nodes hosting Nimbus and Pacemaker.